 Zips save space, and you can put multiple files inside.
 This way I keep accessible backups of each .scriv in the event this error repeats itself.

 By properly setting up these applications, you can can avoid losing your hard-won writing as well as your sanity.

-UPDATE: I no longer use Scrivener.
-I’ve opted to return to iA Writer for drafting and Pages for finishing because they don’t distract me with features.
-I’ve come to want my writing software to be invisible.
+Update: I no longer use Scrivener.
+I have returned to iA Writer for drafting and Word for finishing.
+Writer does not distract me with features, and Word is ubiquitous.
+I have come to want my writing software to be invisible.